hefejeff/aioperator/CHATGPT_INSTRUCTIONS.md

-# ChatGPT Instructions – AI Operator Training Hub
+# ChatGPT Instructions – Workflow Assistant

 Purpose
 - Provide clear, project-specific guidance for using ChatGPT (and similar LLMs) when editing or extending this repo.